 The print Reserve collection, located at the BORROW Desk on the third floor, consists primarily of textbooks.
 Most of the items on reserve are faculty members’ personal copies that they have loaned to the library, and some items are pulled from the library collection at faculty request.

-- Faculty may initiate a request to place items on reserve by filling out the Library Reserves Request Form.
+- Faculty may initiate a request to place items on Reserve by filling out the Library Reserves Request Form.

 - When a library staff member recommends a textbook or reading be placed on Reserve, the library will inform the faculty teaching all sections of the course that the textbook or reading is on Reserve.

-Articles, selections from books, or other electronic content protected by copyright may be placed on Electronic Reserve, providing the requester has obtained copyright permission.
+If Canvas is not an option, faculty may place this type of electronic content on Electronic Reserve, providing the requester has obtained copyright permission.

 - Electronic information resources that are not part of the Hunt Library collection or openly accessible may be placed on Electronic Reserve with proof of copyright permission.

 - To place items on Electronic Reserve, complete the Library Reserves Request form and submit it along with the item and proof of copyright permission.